thoroftroy/Eyum-TTRPG/Chapter 6 - Magic and Abilities/6.2 Spells/Warlock Spells/Summon Lesser Fiend.md

-- Mana Cost: 15
+Mana Cost: 20

-- Affinity: Infernal
+Affinity: Chaos

-- Range: 10ft
+Range: 30ft

-- Concentration: Yes (5 minutes)
+Concentration: Yes (5 turns)

-- Effect: Summons a small demonic creature (HP = charMod x5, Damage = 1d4).

-- Description: You trace a sigil in the air, and a small, snarling demon claws its way through a rift in space, landing at your side ready to fight at your command.

-Upcast: Increase stats (x2) per x2 Mana.
+Effect: Summon a Small fiend in an unoccupied space.
+It acts on your turn and makes a melee spell attack (reach 5ft) for 1d8 Fire or Necrotic (choose on summon).
+If you end your turn more than 60ft from it, it vanishes.
+The fiend cannot be healed.
+Upcast: Increase to Medium size and 1d10 damage per x3 Mana; at Large size, its reach becomes 10ft.